Instruments and instrument properties

 Linking the time axis of several recorders

-It is possible to link the time axis of several adjacent Recorders or the time axis of all Recorders on one page.
+It is possible to link the time axis of several adjacent Recorders, the time axis of all Recorders on one page or it is possible to define Recorder groups which can also be linked over several measurement screens.
 This simplifies time zooming operations with several Recorders tremendously.
-This can be selected in the Link mode dropdown menu available in the Instrument properties (see Fig. 376) and must be selected for each Recorder separately.
+This can be selected in the Link mode dropdown menu available in the Instrument properties (see Fig. 386) and must be selected for each Recorder separately.

 Recorder link mode